Coffee berry borer

 May be confused with

 CBB needs to be identified by an expert.
-If you suspect you have found CBB, report it online or call Biosecurity Queensland 13 25 23.
+If you suspect you have found CBB, report it online or call Biosecurity Queensland on 13 25 23.

 Distribution